orientechnologies/OrientDB-NET.binary/README.md

 We are in the process of completly redesigning and enhancing the driver from scratch.
 The plan is to follow a traditional database driver architecture and practices.
 Performance is also a key factor in the redesign.
 This should be pre-released in early Q1 2017.

 ----------------------------------------------
 OrientDB-NET.binary is C#/.NET driver for [OrientDB](http://www.orientdb.org/) document/graph database which implements network binary protocol.
+For more information look at the [Documentation](http://orientdb.com/docs/master/NET.html).

 Now Contains
 ---------------------------------------------